opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-mapping.rst

 - :ref:`Dataset <iso_19139_che-dataset>`
 - :ref:`Distribution <iso_19139_che-distribution>`

+This documentation describes the mapping from ISO-19139_che to :doc:`DCAT-AP Switzerland <dcat-ap-ch>`.
+ISO-19139_che is a standard used by `Geocat <https://www.geocat.ch>`__, a data source from which opendata.swiss harvests datasets.

+In this documentation we focus on the XML serialization of ISO-19139_che and therefore describe the mapping in form of XPath (if not noted differently).

 .. _iso_19139_che-example:

 Example-Catalog
 ---------------

-In this documentation we focus on the XML serialization of ISO-19139_che and therefore describe the mapping in form of ISO-19139_che XPath .

-The Examples are taken from `Example XML serialization of an ISO-19139_che dataset provided by geocat <https://www.geocat.ch/geonetwork/srv/ger/xml.metadata.get?uuid=c5bc9d6b-cafb-4617-97d7-868ab4cd5506>`__
+`Example XML serialization of an ISO-19139_che dataset <https://www.geocat.ch/geonetwork/srv/ger/xml.metadata.get?uuid=c5bc9d6b-cafb-4617-97d7-868ab4cd5506>`__

 .. _iso_19139_che-dataset: